eartahhj/OpenWebEngine/README.md

-# differentWebEngine
+# OpenWebEngine
 Open Source PHP Framework

-# What is differentWebEngine?
+# What is OpenWebEngine?
 This is an open source *Experimental* PHP Framework.
 It works as a standalone so you don't need particular dependencies.
 You can use some external libraries that you can find in the *vendor* folder, like PHPMailer and Matomo, but can also go without them.

 I have been working on this for years for my personal projects and to learn how to do things my own way.
 So in the end I have decided to share it freely so that others might find inspiration from this and also to showcase some of my knowledge.
 This way, you can see what I can do and how I do it.